 Elizabeth Crenshaw is News4’s Consumer Reporter.
 For more than two decades she has been covering the nation’s consumer beat.

-Liz has won four Emmy awards and a coveted National Ohio State Award.
+Liz has won five Emmy awards and a coveted National Ohio State Award.
+In 2012, Washingtonian magazine named Liz one of its Washingtonians of the Year.
 The Consumer Federation of America has honored her with its distinguished "Betty Furness Consumer Media Services Award" for her outstanding service to consumers.

 Crenshaw joined News4 in 1980 as a desk assistant.
 Within six months, she moved to the news assignment desk and, a year later, she joined the News4 Consumer Unit as a senior producer.
 In 1993, Crenshaw became News4’s on-air consumer reporter.

 Crenshaw's reporting has included stories about work-at-home scams that rip off tens of thousands of consumers every year and how getting a good deal on a mattress is next to impossible.
 She has shown how zero-interest loans are big money-makers for retailers and cost the consumer plenty.
 She has uncovered the secrets of debit cards and homeowners insurance and why glasses from clean dishwashers are coming out cloudy.
 She has uncovered the secret of "pumped-up poultry" for which consumers pay a pretty penny while getting salted water for their money.
 She has revealed how cramming of credit card and phone bills is costing consumers millions of dollars a year.
 She has reported how hot tubs, spas and pools can put children at risk and exposed how the "fine print" takes away the fabulous opportunities that the big print hollers about.